dumith-eranga/talks/tdd-why-bother/narration.md

 Yes, we can solve it by outsourcing the testing work.
 But this approach is just a way to trade in some problems you have for another set of problems.
 We out-source our concerns about human errors, fatigue and job satisfactions etc. for the need for thorough documentation, management overhead and additional cost.
 Out-sourcing works, but only at small scale.
 It is only a temporary solution to a resource problem - not a long term viable strategy for a business.

 Luckyly, we have already indentified a different way of sloving the problem - test automation.
-If we automate the tests - meaning, if we write a nother program to test the software we are building - we have effectively solved the human resource aspect of the problem.
+If we automate the tests - meaning, if we write another program to test the software we are building - we have effectively solved the human resource aspect of the problem.
 If we want to increase the number of tests, we can simply add more automated tests.
 If the testing process gets longer as we add more and more automated tests, we can simply cut down the time by using more computing resources - either more powerful machines (i.e scalling vertically) or more machines (i.e. scaling horizontally) or both.
 And compared to human resources, computing resources are dirt cheap these days.
 Furthermore, the on-demand computing resources providers like AWS and Azure allow you to only pay for the actual usage.

 So, is everything good?
 No, not really.
 Test automation has its own cost.
 You will still need people who can look at the test-cases and convert them to program instructions.
-Noramlly we call them automation engineers.
-Instead of many testers who work on low cognitive engagements of executing the test-cases manually, we need comparatively less but higher-skilled automation engineers who engage in high cognitive engagement of converting the test-cases into program instructions.
+Normally we call them automation engineers.
+Instead of many testers who work on low cognitive engagements of executing the test-cases manually, we need comparatively less but higher-skilled automation engineers who **engage** in high cognitive engagement of converting the test-cases into program instructions.
 Furthermore, just converting is not enough - we need to maintain them.
 As the software changes over time - remember, this is the key differentiating factor of business software - we need to tweak and change tests we automated.
 So, not just that we need to maintain the test-cases, we need to maitain the program that tests the software we build.
 And not everybody can do it.
 We will need those high-skilled automation engineers for this too.

 As we know, in our industry, or any industry for that matter, it takes time to gain the high level of skills.
 That means there are always a short-supply and a high demand for these skilled individuals.
 Unless we are able to offer attractive enough compensation, we will not be able to acquire the number of skilled resources we need to handle the need of test automation for our organization.